Giovanni Parisi: Professional career

-A native of Vibo Valentia, Calabria, Parisi began his professional career in 1989 and won the Vacant WBO Lightweight Title by defeating Javier Altamirano in 1992.
-He later defeated former champion Freddie Pendleton and in 1995 challenged Mexican legend Julio César Chávez for the WBC Light Welterweight Title, losing a unanimous decision.
-Parisi went on to capture the WBO Light Welterweight Title and defend it successfully six times.
+A native of Vibo Valentia, Calabria, Parisi began his professional career in 1989 and won the vacant WBO lightweight title by defeating Javier Altamirano in 1992.
+He later defeated former champion Freddie Pendleton and in 1995 challenged Mexican legend Julio César Chávez for the WBC light-welterweight Title, losing a unanimous decision.
+Parisi went on to capture the WBO light-welterweight title and defend it successfully six times.
 He lost the WBO light-welterweight belt to Carlos Gonzalez in May 1998, and failed in a challenge for the welterweight title against Daniel Santos in July 2000.

 He last fought in September 2006, when he lost a majority decision against Frederic Klose in Milan for the European welterweight crown.

+Professional boxing record

 Death

 On 25 March 2009, Parisi was driving a car at Voghera, near Pavia, when it crashed head-on with a truck.
 Parisi died at the scene; he was 41.